Letters from Lodi

 Maître de Chai, Stampede Vineyard — Ultra-bright Clements Hills-Lodi grown style; compact, dense yet svelte in feel with cherry/boysenberry pie aroma, prickly acidity, and sturdy tannin.

 LangeTwins Family Winery & Vineyards, Estate — Bright black cherry and black tea-nuanced fruit front and center in this moderately weighted, accessibly rounded rendering of the grape.

-Finally, in last week's post on Lodi's Cheese Central's top selling artisan cheeses during the weeks of SIP, we talked about how the classic "grana" cheeses — that is, cheeses that are typically grated for their umami sensations, such as the Parmigiano-Reggiano that taste so achingly good on spaghetti-tomato-sauce-and-meatballs — are also ideal with the many red wines that are now being made from black skinned grapes of Italian origin that really weren't available to Californians of Italian descent 100, 150 years ago.
-Grapes that produce red wines with the type of acidity, moderate tannin and restrained oak that tomato sauced dishes love.
+Finally, in last week's post on Lodi's Cheese Central's top-selling artisan cheeses during the weeks of SIP, we talked about how the classic "grana" cheeses — that is, cheeses that are typically grated for their umami sensations, such as the Parmigiano-Reggiano that taste so achingly good on spaghetti-tomato-sauce-and-meatballs — are also ideal with the many red wines that are now being made from black-skinned grapes of Italian origin that really weren't available to Californians of Italian descent 100, 150 years ago.
+Grapes produce red wines with the type of acidity, moderate tannin, and restrained oak that tomato-sauced dishes love.